Creative Writing - Script Writing

 Grading options: A-F (default), P-NP, audit

-- Demonstrate an understanding of proper formatting and the ability to prepare a script for production (such as the Student One - Act Play Festival, held annually in the spring).
+- Demonstrate an understanding of proper formatting and the ability to prepare a script for production.

 Outcome Assessment Strategies